top of page

 Sketches, four prototypes and the final outcome: On the top left, you have the first sketches of this photo-book made on a napkin, then four prototypes made at home with paper, my printer and some cardboard, just to see the size, the materials, the order of pages and the overall style, etc. On the bottom right, you can see the outcome printed in a print shop.

-> Based on your most recent ideas, make a small prototype in the next twenty minutes that can be used or that can clearly communicate your ideas, getting us closer to your possible outcome(s).
+> Based on your most recent ideas, fill in the following document to make a prototype that will take you half a day or one full day.
+It should clearly communicate your ideas, getting us closer to your possible outcome(s).

 Screenshot 2023-08-09 at 16.43.36.png